-No, you can just give us a copy of the database yourself to perform the migration.
-Nevertheless, if the site is online and publicly accessible please provide the URL since this will help us to test our generated WordPress site when performing the migration.
+It is not necessary for your website to be online before migrating to WordPress.
+You can just give us a copy of the database yourself to perform the migration.
+Nevertheless, if your site is online and publicly accessible, please provide us the URL, since this will help us to test our generated WordPress site when performing the migration.

-No. You can keep existing WordPress data.
-Just tell us to make sure the migration won’t overwrite any of your existing WordPress content.
-Let us know you wish this feature from the beginning to make sure there won’t be any problem when importing the data.
+It is not necessary for your site to be empty before migrating to WordPress.
+You can keep existing WP data.
+Although, you may tell us that you want to keep it, to make sure the migration won’t overwrite any of the site’s existing content.
+So, let us know you wish this feature from the beginning to make sure there won’t be any problem when importing the data.

 No, you can take the result of the migration and use it in your local installation to test the new site before going live.

 An SQL export file of your current CMS database can be very large, specially if it includes cache tables.
 If zipping the file (you’ll be amazed of the compression rate for SQL files) does not decrease the size to a manageable size (e.g. under 30 MB which is the maximum size allowed by GMail now), the simplest way to send the file is by using one of these free (or at least with a free trial) online services such as: